Mathematics education: Methodology

 As with other educational research (and the social sciences in general), mathematics education research depends on both quantitative and qualitative studies.
 Quantitative research includes studies that use inferential statistics to answer specific questions, such as whether a certain teaching method gives significantly better results than the status quo.
 The best quantitative studies involve randomized trials where students or classes are randomly assigned different methods to test their effects.
 They depend on large samples to obtain statistically significant results.

 Qualitative research, such as case studies, action research, discourse analysis, and clinical interviews, depend on small but focused samples in an attempt to understand student learning and to look at how and why a given method gives the results it does.
 Such studies cannot conclusively establish that one method is better than another, as randomized trials can, but unless it is understood why treatment X is better than treatment Y, application of results of quantitative studies will often lead to "lethal mutations" of the finding in actual classrooms.
 Exploratory qualitative research is also useful for suggesting new hypotheses, which can eventually be tested by randomized experiments.
 Both qualitative and quantitative studies, therefore, are considered essential in education—just as in the other social sciences.
-Many studies are “mixed”, simultaneously combining aspects of both quantitative and qualitative research, as appropriate.
+Many studies are "mixed", simultaneously combining aspects of both quantitative and qualitative research, as appropriate.

 Randomized trials

 There has been some controversy over the relative strengths of different types of research.
-Because randomized trials provide clear, objective evidence on “what works”, policymakers often consider only those studies.
+Because of an opinion that randomized trials provide clear, objective evidence on "what works", policymakers often consider only those studies.
 Some scholars have pushed for more random experiments in which teaching methods are randomly assigned to classes.
 In other disciplines concerned with human subjects—like biomedicine, psychology, and policy evaluation—controlled, randomized experiments remain the preferred method of evaluating treatments.
 Educational statisticians and some mathematics educators have been working to increase the use of randomized experiments to evaluate teaching methods.
 On the other hand, many scholars in educational schools have argued against increasing the number of randomized experiments, often because of philosophical objections, such as the ethical difficulty of randomly assigning students to various treatments when the effects of such treatments are not yet known to be effective, or the difficulty of assuring rigid control of the independent variable in fluid, real school settings.

 In the United States, the National Mathematics Advisory Panel (NMAP) published a report in 2008 based on studies, some of which used randomized assignment of treatments to experimental units, such as classrooms or students.
 The NMAP report's preference for randomized experiments received criticism from some scholars.
 In 2010, the What Works Clearinghouse (essentially the research arm for the Department of Education) responded to ongoing controversy by extending its research base to include non-experimental studies, including regression discontinuity designs and single-case studies.